List of Sesame Street recurring segments: Sneak Peek Previews

-Sneak Peek Previews was a recurring segment on Sesame Street that was introduced in Season 15 (1983-1984).
+Sneak Peek Previews was a recurring segment on Sesame Street that was introduced in Season 15 (1983–1984).
 It was a spoof of At the Movies with Roger Ebert and Gene Siskel.
 It is hosted by Telly Monster and Oscar the Grouch.
 Telly gives the movies the "WOW!"s and Oscar gives the movies the "PHOOEY!"s.
 In one sketch, Ebert and Siskel appeared and showed Telly and Oscar what thumbs up and thumbs down means (thumbs up means that they like the movie and thumbs down means that they do not like the movie).
+This was featured prominently in the Sesame Street video "Sing Yourself Sillier at the Movies" (1997).

 Suzie Kabloozie

 A series of shorts produced by Mo Willems, they featured a young girl named Suzie Kabloozie (voiced by Ruth Buzzi), and her pet cat Feff (also voiced by Buzzi), and would sing about certain subjects like imagination and reading, or announce the Number of the Day.
-The segments ran from Seasons 26-39 (1994-2008).
+The segments ran from Seasons 26–39 (1994–2008).